ordinathorreur/spamhaus_checker/README.md

 ## Comments

-    Gem is tested only for IPv4 protocol, no validation for IP address added yet, no tests for IPv6 provided.
+    Gem is tested only for IPv4 protocol, no tests for IPv6 provided.

 ## TODO

-    1. Add validation for IPv4 addresses
-    2. Add ability to run query for list of servers
+    1. Add ability to run query for list of servers
-    3. Add compatibility for IPv6 names
+    2. Add compatibility for IPv6 names